UBC-CS/cpsc330-2022W1/README.md

 - If you need extra support, the teaching team is here to work with you.
 Our goal is to help each of you succeed in the course.
 - If you are struggling with the material, the new hybrid teaching format, or anything else, please reach out.
 I will try to find time and listen to you empathetically.
 - If I am unable to help you, I might know someone who can.
 UBC has some [great student support resources](https://students.ubc.ca/support).

-### Covid Safety at UBC

-**Masks:** This class is going to be in person.
-Masks are required indoors, including in classrooms, as per the [BC Public Health Officer orders](https://www2.gov.bc.ca/gov/content/covid-19/info/restrictions#masks).
-For the purposes of this order, the term "masks" refers to medical and non-medical masks that cover our noses and mouths.
-Masks are a primary tool to make it harder for Covid-19 to find a new host.
-You will need to wear a medical or non-medical mask anytime you are indoors at UBC, for your own protection, and the safety and comfort of everyone else in the class.
-Please do not eat in the classroom.
-If you need to drink water/coffee/tea/etc, please keep your mask on between sips.
-Please note that there are some people who cannot wear a mask.
-These individuals are equally welcome in our class.

-**Vaccination:** If you have not yet had a chance to get vaccinated against Covid-19, vaccines are available to you, free, and on campus [http://www.vch.ca/covid-19/covid-19-vaccine].
-The higher the rate of vaccination in our community overall, the lower the chance of spreading this virus.
-You are an important part of the UBC community.
-Please arrange to get vaccinated if you have not already done so.

-**COVID-19 testing:** UBC will require COVID-19 testing for all students, faculty and staff, with exemptions provided for those who are vaccinated against COVID-19: [https://news.ubc.ca/2021/08/26/ubc-implements-vaccine-declaration-and-rapid-testing-for-covid-19/]

-**Your personal health:**
-If you're sick, it's important that you stay home – no matter what you think you may be sick with (e.g., cold, flu, other).
-A daily self-health assessment is required before attending campus.
-Every day, before leaving home, complete the self-assessment for Covid symptoms using [this tool](https://bc.thrive.health/covid19/en ).

-Stay home if you have Covid symptoms, have recently tested positive for Covid, or are required to quarantine.
-You can check [this website](http://www.bccdc.ca/health-info/diseases-conditions/covid-19/self-isolation#Who) to find out if you should self-isolate or self-monitor.

-Your precautions will help reduce risk and keep everyone safer.
-In this class, the marking scheme is intended to provide flexibility so that you can prioritize your health and still be able to succeed:
-- All course notes will be provided online.
-- All homework assignments can be done and handed in online.
-- All exams will be held online.
-- Most of the class activity will be video recorded and will be made available to you.
-- Before each class, I'll also try to post some [videos on YouTube](https://www.youtube.com/watch?v=-1hTcS5ZE4w&list=PLHofvQE1VlGtZoAULxcHb7lOsMved0CuM) to facilitate hybrid learning.
-- There will be at least a few office hours which will be held online.

-## Official statement from UBC regarding the online learning experience:

->*During this pandemic, the shift to online learning has greatly altered teaching and studying at UBC, including changes to health and safety considerations.
-Keep in mind that some UBC courses might cover topics that are censored or considered illegal by non-Canadian governments.
-This may include, but is not limited to, human rights, representative government, defamation, obscenity, gender or sexuality, and historical or current geopolitical controversies.
-If you are a student living abroad, you will be subject to the laws of your local jurisdiction, and your local authorities might limit your access to course material or take punitive action against you.
-UBC is strongly committed to academic freedom, but has no control over foreign authorities (please visit http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,33,86,0 for an articulation of the values of the University conveyed in the Senate Statement on Academic Freedom).
-Thus, we recognize that students will have legitimate reason to exercise caution in studying certain subjects.
-If you have concerns regarding your personal situation, consider postponing taking a course with manifest risks, until you are back on campus or reach out to your academic advisor to find substitute courses.
-For further information and support, please visit: http://academic.ubc.ca/support-resources/freedom-expression.*

 ## Land Acknowledgement